-This very important workshop will help you learn how to find money to put into savings and safe places to save.
-Learn some easy apps to use to automatically save and tips for budging.
-This workshop will be May 22 at the Extension Office located at 216 E Center St. Two sessions will be offered beginning with a Lunch and Learn: Bring your lunch and watch the presentation as you eat.
+The workshop will be ** July 24, 2017** at the Extension Office located at 216 E Center St. Two sessions will be offered beginning with a Lunch and Learn.
+Bring your lunch and watch the presentation as you eat.
 Beverages will be available.
-Workshop from 12:10 to12:50 pm will be a fast paced workshop, so you can get back to work on time.
+This workshop from 12:10 to12:50 pm will be a fast paced workshop, so you can get back to work on time.
 If you prefer a more relaxed atmosphere come to the 1:30 workshop.
 There will plenty of time for idea sharing and looking at some of the on-line sites to help you.

 Food Handler Certification Training